mikecabana/sample-ionic-oauth/README.md

 1) delete `android` directory
 2) delete `www` directory

-> bothe 1 & 2 are to ensure a propper build is run in the emulator
+> both 1 & 2 are to ensure a proper build is run in the emulator

 3) run `ionic build` to generate a new `www` directory
 4) run `ionic capacitor add android` to generate a new `android` directory